osisoft/PI-Adapter/V1/Metadata/Adapter Metadata.md

   AdapterType: {ComponentType}
 ```

-`ComponentId` corresponds to the adapter components' data source configured in the [Components configuration](xref:SystemComponentsConfiguration). `ComponentType` corresponds to the adapter type, for example Modbus or OpcUa.
+`ComponentId` corresponds to the adapter components' data source configured in the [Components configuration](xref:SystemComponentsConfiguration). `ComponentType` corresponds to the adapter type.
+For example Modbus or OpcUa.

 If you configure a health endpoint and enable metadata, they are included in the health streams together with `ComponentId` and `ComponentType`.